 Maybe.
-Researchers aren't exactly sure why, but it seems that occasionally fasting — not having any food and drink for about 24 hours at a time — can potentially improve your heart health.
+Researchers aren't sure why, but it seems that regularly fasting — severely restricting food and drink for one to two days a week — can potentially improve your heart health.

 It's difficult to tell what effect fasting has on your heart health because many people who routinely fast often do so for religious reasons.
 These people generally tend to not smoke or drink alcohol, which also can reduce heart disease risk.

-However, it still appears people who follow a fasting diet may have better heart health than people who don't.
-This may be because people who routinely fast show self-control over how many calories they eat and drink, and this behavior may translate into better eating choices when they aren't fasting.
+However, at least one study has indicated that people who follow a fasting diet may have better heart health than people who don't.
+This may be because people who routinely fast show self-control over how many calories they eat and drink, and this behavior may translate into weight control and better eating choices when they aren't fasting.

-If you're considering periodically fasting, you should talk to your doctor before doing so.
-He or she can tell you whether fasting is a good idea for you, and how often you should consider doing so.
-Keep in mind that regularly following a heart-healthy diet and exercising regularly also can improve your heart health.
+More study is needed to determine whether occasional fasting can reduce your risk of heart disease.
+If you're considering periodic fasting, talk to your doctor about the pros and cons.
+Keep in mind that following a heart-healthy diet and exercising regularly also can improve your heart health.